lief-project/LIEF/doc/sphinx/tutorials/03_elf_change_symbols.rst

   print(library.exported_functions)

-When analyzing a binary, imported function names are very helpful for the reverse engineering.
-One solution is to link statically the binary and the library.
+When analyzing a binary, the imported functions can leak information about the underlying functionalities of the binary.
+To avoid leaking the imported symbols, one solution could consist in statically linking the library with the executable.
-Another solution is to blow the reverser's mind by swapping these symbols.
-This is what we're going to do.
+Another solution is to blow the reverser's mind by swapping these symbols which is the purpose of this tutorial:

-Take a look at the following code:
+Let's consider the following code:

 .. code-block:: C